thoughtbot/superglue/docs/recipes/kaminari.md

 # Usage with Kaminari

-SPA pagination is pretty easy to add with Kaminari and any component library you wish to use.
+SPA pagination is easy to add with Kaminari and any component library you wish to use.
 Let's use [antd](https://ant.design/components/pagination/) as an example:

 ```ruby